 Electronic Share Trading (CREST)

-Where the transfer takes place electronically through the CREST system a 1% charge also arises.
+Where the transfer of Irish securities takes place electronically through the CREST electronic clearing system a stamp duty charge of 1% arises.

 The Companies Act, 1990 (Uncertificated Securities) Regulations, 1996 (S.I.
 No. 68 of 1996) gave Irish companies the option of allowing their shareholders:

-- to evidence their title to shares otherwise than by a share certificate, and
+- to evidence their title to shares otherwise than by a share certificate

 - to transfer their shares electronically i.e. without a stock transfer form.

-The Stamp Duties Consolidation Act, 1999, supersedes the legislation enacted in the 1996 Finance Act.
-Sections 68 to 78 deal with electronic transfer of shares.
+The Stamp Duties Consolidation Act, 1999, Sections 68 to 78 deal with electronic transfer of Irish securities.

-Please read the above linked guidance notes before completing the following application form
+Please read the above guidance note before completing the application form below:

 Application forms to reclaim stamp duty can be found at the links below:

 Next: Designated exchanges or markets for the purposes of Intermediary relief